legal resources necessary to hold negligent facilities accountable.

 The annual inspection reports have demonstrated large number of care lapses that violated federal regulations.
 When it comes to deficiencies that create the conditions for nursing home lawsuits, it is the quality of life and care deficiencies and the resident assessment and care planning deficiencies that are significant because they will lead to inadequate care that causes injury.
 Village Square had at least six quality of life and care deficiencies in each of the past two years and a total of 32 health citations on its March 2018 inspection report, including more issues noted with pressure ulcer care.
 In addition, Village Square received a fine from the State of California in 2017 when a resident fell after not being properly safeguarded during a transfer and then did not get to see a physician until the following day.Has Your Loved One Been Injured at Village Square Healthcare Center?
 Get Legal Help Now

 While nursing homes will not simply give you money if their lapses in care harm your loved one, they will be forced to if you file a lawsuit with a valid legal claim that you can prove.
 In many cases, they will try to settle the lawsuit if they know that you have a viable claim and they fear that they are at risk at trial.
 However, nursing homes need to know first that you have a strong case.
 Effective legal counsel can help you make this showing and, when the facts come out, it can show the nursing home that they need to settle the claim.
 If not, your lawyer can take the case to trial.
 The attorneys at the Nursing Home Law Center can assist you in this process.
 They have been litigating cases across California for many years.
-Call them today at (800) 926-7565 to set up your free no-risk case consultation.Sources
+Contact or call them today at (800) 926-7565 to set up your free no-risk case consultation.Sources